-Something I observed from Genesis 21:17, the hard situations in your life are not always about you!
+Something I observed from Genesis 21:17, the hard situations in your life is not always about you!

 We see repeatedly in scripture that hard things happen to people (sometimes) to get the attention of other people.

 Now we certainly learn from that hard season, but that doesn’t mean God intended it to be ONLY for our benefit.
-Many of the difficulties in my life have served to shine God’s joy and light to others around me.
+Many of the difficulties in my life have served to shine God’s joy and light on others around me.

 Do you hide your struggles or let God’s hand be seen through the process?

 Other times, however, the hard things in my life have been because someone else made foolish choices.
 When you are related you can get sucked into a wild storm of hard circumstances.
 God uses those hard things to teach us so much but we bear the burden of some of those consequences.

 Just a side note: There is no such thing as a secret sin that only hurts me, especially when you are married or have kids.
 God sees and will correct you and your whole family faces those consequences.

 The collateral damage of sin happens in marriage as well as when you are a dependent child praying your parents to make better choices.
 The first time I was homeless I was 10 years old.
 That crazy storm of life had nothing to do with my faith or my choices but everything to do with my parents.
 I had no control whatsoever and praise God for the kind relatives and friends who housed me for months while they got stable.

 When hard things are in your past, fear can take hold.